rmdhfz/insgaram-downloader/README.md

 # instagram-downloader
-This is script for downloader instagram post (image or video).
+This is a downloader script for Instagram (image or video).

 How to run :